-- 11.5 In accordance to the findings of the Portland Heritage and Character Assessment of 2017 and consultations, we have delineated four areas of the Island that should continue to be recognised as 'local centres' and the focus for shopping and services.
-The areas are shown on Map 12.
-The Local Plan Review (Preferred Options) 2018 proposes a town centre and local centre hierarchy for the district.
-It defines local centres including "a range of small shops of a local nature, serving a small catchment.
-Typically, local centres might include, amongst other shops, a small supermarket, a newsagent, and a pharmacy.
-Other facilities could include a hot-food takeaway, hairdressers and launderette".
-We regard it essential that all four areas named on Policy Port/SS1 should continue to serve as a local, and convenient, hubs of commercial and business activity, to ensure the growth and development strategy of the Neighbourhood Plan is sustainable.
-Arguably Easton is already higher up on the hierarchy and should be regarded as a district centre, which are defined in the Local Plan Review as "usually comprise groups of shops often containing at least one supermarket or superstore, and a range of non-retail services, such as banks and restaurants, as well as local public facilities such as a library".
-We would support the growth of Easton as a 'district-style' retail and service centre. - 11.6 All four of the areas have served as 'local centres' for many years.
-With the exception, perhaps, of Easton, the other centres have been in decline over a long period.
-The community response to the 1st Consultation Version of the Portland Neighbourhood Plan drew a significant amount of support for policies that would help safeguard and revitalise all the centres.
+- 11.5 In accordance to the findings of the Portland Heritage and Character Assessment of 2017 and consultations, we have delineated four areas of the Island that should continue to be recognised as the focus for shopping and services.
+The areas are shown on Map 12. - 11.6 The community response to the 1st Consultation Version of the Portland Neighbourhood Plan drew a significant amount of support for policies that would help safeguard and revitalise all the centres.
 The Town Council in association with the Portland Community Partnership will continue to find ways to encourage local people to travel less far and frequent their use of the local centres.
 The Portland Passport, a shopping loyalty scheme, is just one of the initiatives being introduced. - 11.7 The NPPF (para.
 91) urges us to "create.... strong neighbourhood centres".
 The NPPF (para.
 92) says we should "ensure that established shops, facilities and services are able to develop and modernise in a way that is sustainable and retained for the benefit of the community".
 In accordance with the Economic Strategy for Portland, we intend that the centres should develop an improved offer to suit local people and serve visitors/tourists.
 "Tourism is a key driver to the economy of Portland.
 We need to build on the natural environment and 'uniqueness' of Portland.
 We want to establish Portland as a world-class destination in which visitor will experience a superb product and quality of service."
 Policy SO2 of the Economic Strategy is "to support the sustainable growth of the visitor economy, which celebrates the unique strengths of Portland, supports jobs and generates business opportunities".
 The local and neighbourhood centres can play their part, which should include reinforcing their own identities and prime purposes.
 Fortuneswell has already seem the embryodevelopment of new cafes and restaurants and cultural-related retailing, which hopefully will be stimulated further with its recognition by the Local Plan as a key local centre.
-Chiswell and Portland Neighbourhood Plan Submission Version

-Castletown have plenty of development potential and opportunities for tourism-related development and a unique maritime setting to exploit.
-By seeking to reinforce the role of Chiswell and Castletown as neighbourhood centres, we are highlighting the significance of economic viability considerations as a factor in future flood defence planning.

-11.8 Development and redevelopment proposals within all four centres should be mindful of the requirements of other policies in the Neighbourhood Plan, such as Port/EN7, which seek to ensure that local character and distinction is safeguarded and enhanced.
+Chiswell and Castletown have plenty of development potential and opportunities for tourism-related development and a unique maritime setting to exploit.
+By seeking to reinforce the role of Chiswell and Castletown as neighbourhood centres, we are highlighting the significance of economic viability considerations as a factor in future flood defence planning. - 11.8 Development and redevelopment proposals within all four centres should be mindful of the requirements of other policies in the Neighbourhood Plan, such as Port/EN7, which seek to ensure that local character and distinction is safeguarded and enhanced.
 The local planning authority is producing a shop front design guide that applies across the neighbourhood area.
 Along with the Portland Heritage and Character Assessment of 2017, this should be an important source of guidance for developers.